gavianu/NanoFlowModel/docs/05_theory_and_model.md

 The results align with **non-equilibrium statistical mechanics**, where boundary-induced asymmetries yield macroscopic flow from microscopic noise.

+### 🧭 Conclusion

+Test006 demonstrates how **geometry alone can induce order** from disorder, aligning with theories of entropic transport, Brownian ratchets, and information thermodynamics.

+It bridges conceptual gaps between:

+- Pure physics (Langevin, Fokker–Planck)
+- Information theory (Landauer)
+- And biological emergence (Maxwellian sorting)

 ---

 ## 🧠 Maxwell’s Demon and the Cascade Analogy